simonebraga/middleware_technologies_2022/projectA/documentation.md

 ### Data aggregation and processing module (Kafka and Spark)

-This module consists of a Spark distributed cluster that analyzes the noise data read from a Kafka topic.
+This module consists of a Spark cluster that analyzes the noise data read from a Kafka topic.
 This topic aggregates the data coming from end devices ingesting strings through TCP sockets.
-Once the Spark engine has processed the data and has computed some metrics, the results are stored in another proper Kafka topic.
+Once the Spark Streaming engine has processed the data the results are stored in another proper Kafka topic available to the Spark SQL engine to compute some metrics.

 Roughly speaking, the map-reduce paradigm of Spark implements the following functionalities: